dstar4138/libemp/README.md

 It additionally adds a second level of interaction with your event processing platform.
-If a Monitor wraps an entire service API, then it can also interface with the external service.
-This allows LibEMP and its Event Sinks to affect the streams in turn (closing the event loop).
+If a Monitor wraps an entire service API, then it can also interface with the external service from LibEMP's side.
+This allows LibEMP and its Event Sinks to affect the streams in turn (thereby closing the event loop).
+For example, when a Github 'fork' event happens on a set of particular repositories, have the Sink automatically put a 'watch' on it.

 _Research is still being done on how to properly define and implement a Monitor interface, so if you have experience in the topic of have some suggestions,